Flavor-physics benchmarks for tracker-based particle identification at the FCC-ee: Introduction

 Besides tracking, particle-physics experiments also need to deduce the particle type.
 This information can be extracted from the signatures that particles leave when traversing different materials.
 A calorimeter system is crucial for identifying neutral particles, electrons, muons, and charged hadrons based on the total amount of energy deposited and the spatial extent of the deposition.
-Any measurements related to flavour properties usually require a more granular distinction of charged hadrons into protons, kaons, or pions.
+Any measurements related to flavor properties usually require a more granular distinction of charged hadrons into protons, kaons, or pions.
 Whereas the tracking system provides the momentum of a particle, additional knowledge of its speed allows direct inference of the mass and hence the identity of the particle.
-Speed can be measured by clocking the time-of-flight along a known path or via the opening angle of a Cherenkov light cone.
-Similarly, the relationship between either the energy deposited through ionisation or the number of ionisation clusters with a particle speed can enable particle identification.
-Depending on the overall design and specialisation of a detector, this can be achieved by dedicated particle-identification systems.
-It may however be convenient and economical to avoid the need for a dedicated subsystem and instead design the tracking system for dual use.
+Speed can be measured by clocking the time of flight (ToF) along a known path or via the opening angle of a Cherenkov light cone.
+Similarly, the relationship between either the energy deposited through ionization or the number of ionization clusters with a particle speed can enable particle identification.
+Depending on the overall design and specialization of a detector, this can be achieved by dedicated particle-identification systems.
+It may, however, be convenient and economical to avoid the need for a dedicated subsystem and instead design the tracking system for dual use.
 Avoiding a dedicated system may also allow for a reduction in the overall material budget of the detector.

 This paper presents a study of the charged-hadron identification capabilities of the tracking systems as currently envisioned in the \cld~\cite{Bacchetta:2019fmz} and \idea~\cite{IDEAStudyGroup:2025gbt} detector concepts.
 The respective tracking detectors and the PID-related quantities obtained from full simulation are presented in Sec.~\ref{sec:detectors}.
 Section~\ref{sec:pid} outlines the employed particle-identification algorithm.
-Afterwards in Sec.~\ref{sec:examples}, this tool is applied to three flavour-physics examples in order to determine the expected improvement in contamination for varying levels of time-of-flight resolution and cluster-counting efficiency as well as with and without \dedx information.
+Afterward in Sec.~\ref{sec:examples}, this tool is applied to three flavor-physics examples in order to determine the expected improvement in contamination for varying levels of time of flight resolution and cluster-counting efficiency as well as with and without silicon-based \dedx information.
 This paper concludes with a discussion and summary in Sec.~\ref{sec:summary}.